Cones of Noether-Lefschetz divisors and moduli spaces of hyperk\"ahler manifolds: Introduction

 \subsection{Uniruledness results}

-Mukai in a celebrated series of papers \cites{Muk88,Muk92,Muk06,Muk10,Muk16} constructed unirational parameterizations of $\mathcal{F}_{2d}$ for low-degrees.
+Mukai in a celebrated series of papers \cites{Muk88,Muk92,Muk06,Muk10,Muk16} constructed unirational parameterizations of $\mathcal{F}_{2d}$ for low degrees.
 This has been recently improved by Farkas--Verra in \cites{FV18, FV21}.
-The first examples of higher dimensional projective hyperk\"{a}hler varieties were exhibited in \cite{Bea83}, they are generalized Kummer varieties and Hilbert schemes of points on K3 surfaces.
-When considered polarized they deform in $4$ and $20$ dimensional moduli spaces respectively.
+The first examples of higher dimensional projective hyperk\"{a}hler varieties were exhibited in \cite{Bea83}: they are generalized Kummer varieties and Hilbert schemes of points on K3 surfaces.
+Polarized varieties of these two types deform in $4$ and $20$ dimensional moduli spaces respectively.

 The problem of exhibiting a projective realization of a generic such object is intimately related with rationality properties of the corresponding moduli space.
 Although constructions of ${\rm Kum}_n$ and ${\rm{K3}}^{[n]}$-type hyperk\"{a}hler varieties were exhibited at the same time, unirational parameterizations are available only for some moduli spaces of hyperk\"{a}hler varieties of ${\rm{K3}}^{[n]}$-type, see \cites{BD85, OG06, IR01, IR07, DV10, BLM+21}.
-Constructing unirational parameterizations in low degree for moduli spaces of hyperk\"{a}hler varieties of generalized Kummer and also ${\rm{OG}}6$-types has presented a challenge where, as far as we know, no single explicit construction is known.
-Here we consider the simpler problem of establishing uniruledness.
+Constructing unirational parameterizations in low degree for moduli spaces of other types of hyperk\"{a}hler varieties (e.g. generalized Kummer, ${\rm{OG}}6$, and ${\rm{OG}}10$ types) presents a challenge where, as far as we know, not a single explicit construction is known.
+Here we consider the simpler problem of establishing uniruledness and focus on the generalized Kummer and ${\rm{OG}}6$-type cases (our methods do not yield new results in the case of ${\rm{OG}}10$-type).

 In Section \ref{sec: uniruled}, we consider the moduli spaces $\mathcal{M}_{{\rm{OG6}},2d}^{\gamma}$ and $\mathcal{M}_{{\rm{Kum}}_n,2d}^\gamma$, which are the period domain partial compactifications of the moduli spaces $\left(\mathcal{M}_{{\rm{OG6}},2d}^{\gamma}\right)^\circ$ and $\left(\mathcal{M}_{{\rm{Kum}}_n,2d}^\gamma\right)^\circ$ parameterizing primitively polarized hyperk\"{a}hler sixfolds of OG6-type respectively $2n$-folds of ${\rm{Kum}}_n$-type with a primitive polarization of degree $2d$ and divisibility $\gamma$.
 We remark that the moduli space $\mathcal{M}_{{\rm{OG6}},2d}^\gamma$ is always irreducible and in the case $\gamma=2$ it is non-empty only when $d\equiv -1,-2 \mod 4$.
 Similarly, setting $d=1$ and $\gamma\in\{1,2\}$, the moduli space $\mathcal{M}_{{\rm{Kum}}_n,2}^\gamma$ is irreducible and in the case $\gamma=2$ its nonempty only when $n\equiv 2\mod 4$.